 Since coffee quickly loses its flavor once it has been ground, it is best to use it immediately.
 However, you can store your ground coffee for week at room temperature, or up to 1 month in a refrigerator.

 10. Can I grind anything else besides coffee with a burr grinder?

 Yes.
 Coffee grinders can also be used to grind pepper, spices, nuts and whole grains unless indicated otherwise in the instructions manual

-11. How can I prevent static in my grinder?
+11. How can I Prevent Static in my Burr Coffee Grinder?

 Because static build up may be caused by several factors out of your control, experts recommend that you wait at least 30 seconds after the grind has completed so that the static charge can bleed away, and then simply tap the sides of the bin.

-While my list is in no way exhaustive, I feel that the grinders recommended here are your best bet in terms of providing you with grind quality and consistency, ease of use and durability at a moderate budget.
+I hope that this guide about burr coffee grinders was useful and comprehensive.
+While my list is in no way exhaustive, I feel that the burr grinders recommended here are your best bet in terms of providing you with grind quality and consistency, ease of use and durability at a moderate budget.

-I personally recommend the Breville Smart Grinder Pro because it has many helpful digital controls which average burr grinders don’t include and despite being an entry-level grinder, it should work very well with most home coffee or espresso makers.
+I would say that the relatively low-cost Breville Smart Grinder Pro is the best burr coffee grinder reviewed here, because it helps you make the perfect coffee cup of coffee and it has many helpful digital controls which average burr grinders don’t include.
+Despite being an entry-level grinder, it should work very well with most home coffee or espresso makers.